JakubSmilowski/Portfolio-website-2024/README.md

 ## 🧠 About Me

 I'm **Jakub Smilowski**, a Software Engineering student at SDU in Denmark.
-Currently a front-end developer intern at SyncLink, building client-facing web apps in **Angular**.
+Currently a front-end developer, building client-facing web apps in **Angular**.
 Keen on modern web development, IoT experiments (e.g., with Raspberry Pi Pico), and gamified UX.

-I’m also passionate about **bouldering**, and building digital tools that support healthy and active lifestyles.

 ---

 ## ✨ Features

-- Lazy loading and routing for performance
 - Custom contact form with form validation
 - CV download integration
-- Climbing channel links and social embeds

 ---